Reader-Writer problem using Monitors (pthreads)

 Prerequisite – Monitors, Readers-Writers Problem

-There is a shared resource which is accessed by multiple processes i.e. readers and writers.
+There is a shared resource that is accessed by multiple processes i.e. readers and writers.
 Any number of readers can read from the shared resource simultaneously, but only one writer can write to the shared resource at a time.
 When a writer is writing data to the resource, no other process can access the resource.
 A writer cannot write to the resource if there are any readers accessing the resource at that time.
 Similarly, a reader can not read if there is a writer accessing the resource or if there are any waiting writers.

 - Mutexes (pthread_mutex_t) – Mutual exclusion lock: